Sometimes life takes us down roads we do not wish to travel.

 Peggy Clark is the author of So, What's the Latest News?
 Messages from a Prisoner in Rome.
 Published by WestBow Press, a division of Thomas Nelson & Zondervan.

-It has taken its toll upon those who see Christmas as only an opportunity for person gain.
+It has taken its toll upon those who only see Christmas as an opportunity for person gain.
 Greedy for profits some merchants entice with promising advertisements that bring little to no satisfaction.
 The misled find themselves with lots of purchased merchandise but little joy.

 How do shoppers find themselves depressed when they have striven so hard to please?